Polish Water Polo Championships

-Polish Water polo Championships (Mistrzostwa Polski w piłce wodnej mężczyzn) is an annual Water polo competition organised by the Polish Swimming Federation(PZP), which serves as the Polish national championship for the sport.
+Polish Water polo Championships (Mistrzostwa Polski w piłce wodnej mężczyzn) is an annual water polo competition organised by the Polish Swimming Federation (PZP), which serves as the Polish national championship for the sport.

 First water polo championships in Poland were organized in 1925.
 Despite being really rare even a few years ago, this sport is at the moment getting more and more popular all around Poland.
-First, historic champion was Jutrzenka Krakow.
-Currently, the champion is Arkonia Szczecin.
+The inagurual champions were Jutrzenka Kraków.
+Currently, the title is held by AZS Uniwersytet Warszawski.